 Albuquerque, New Mexico

 The Center for Native American Health at The University of New Mexico is especially proactive in both supporting the college’s students and the wider indigenous community.
 In fact, as of late 2021, the center has 40 community partners, two student centers and six ongoing community research initiatives.
-And the college’s American Indian Student Services department has been in existence for over 40 years.
-This center first helps Native American students before they begin study by running the American Indian Summer Bridge, which allows students to understand scholarships and financial aid, develop a roadmap for the following experience and much more.
-Collegexpress states that The University of New Mexico has the second-highest enrollment of Native American students in the US.
+The college’s American Indian Student Services department has been in existence for over 40 years.
+This center helps Native American students before they begin study by running the American Indian Summer Bridge.
+This helps students understand scholarships and financial aid, develop a roadmap for the following experience and much more.
+Collegexpress states that The University of New Mexico has the second highest enrollment of Native American students in the US.
 Winds of Change names it one of the top 200 colleges for Native Americans.

 11. Arizona State University